yugr/cv/DEVELOPER_EN.md

 ## May 2016 - March 2020, CEVA Limited (electronic industry), UK/Russia

-Principal Developer in SW Development Tools R&D group:
+Principal developer in SW Development Tools R&D group:
   - Tools and architecture R&D:
     * Initial support for new architectural and/or toolchain features in compiler
     * Benchmarking and data analysis for Arch team